danielendeg/nugetpackageupdate/specs/De%2DIdentification/Anonymization-with-Reference/Replace-Resource-Id%3A-Mapping-Table-with-Id-Hashing.md

 ```json
 { "reference" : "Patient/034AB16" }
 ```
-3. Other logical URIs, here we only handle uuid and oid format that are mentioned in Hl7 website as we have not seen other URI formats yet.
+3. Other logical URIs, here we only handle uuid and oid format that are mentioned in Hl7 website as we have not meet other URI formats yet.
 ```json
 { "reference": "urn:uuid:5f158de76e24b195cb1e4a3e7cb24feb4c4043623bca4e7c03ea07478b19f324" }
 ```